 Choir members who have travelled overseas and have completed the 2-week mandatory quarantine should communicate with choir management before returning to rehearsals.

 Choirs may consider recording rehearsals for those who cannot attend.
 This will encourage members to exercise greater caution and to stay at home if remotely unwell.

-Remember that members of your choir will have different reactions and levels of anxiety with the return to Alert Level 2.
-Some may not feel comfortable coming to rehearsals.
+Remember that members of your choir will have had different experiences over the last few months.
+Some may need some time to feel comfortable returning to rehearsals.
 Please be kind.